 At night, stroll down the beachside, pedestrian-only Quinta Avenida (Fifth Avenue), lined with restaurants, clubs, cafes and shops, while being entertained by enthusiastic street performers.
 Beach facilities here also include lifeguards.

-This secluded white-sand beach shelves into Kantenah Bay and offers safe swimming, sailing and great snorkelling on the inshore reef with creature comforts supplied by two beachside resorts, the El Dorado Spa & Resort and the Kantenah Palladium resort.
+(Riviera Maya) – This secluded white-sand beach shelves into Kantenah Bay and offers safe swimming, sailing and great snorkelling on the inshore reef with creature comforts supplied by two beachside resorts, the El Dorado Spa & Resort and the Kantenah Grand Palladium resort (photo).

 (Riviera Maya) – This gorgeous palm-fringed beach stretches from cove to cove around Akumal Bay and is well catered for by numerous hotels and resorts, especially to the south end of the bay.

 The beach is renowned for its good diving and snorkelling at nearby Yal Ku Lagoon to the north.
 Look out for sea turtles at nearby Half Moon Bay.